Franklin chef hosting cooking classes in August

 About the Franklin Area Folk Festival

 Come to the mountains of Western North Carolina and discover the Franklin Area Folk Festival!
 Our mission is to preserve and educate about the rich heritage of Franklin, NC and Macon County.
-This year, the festival will take place on August 17th, 2019.
+The festival will take place on Saturday, August 20, 2022.

 For more information visit Franklin Folk Festival